openstreetmap/id-tagging-schema/SCHEMA.md

         "shop": "farm"
     },
     // The geometry types for which this preset is valid.
-    // options are point, area, line, and vertex.
+    // options are point, area, line, vertex and relation.
     // vertices are points that are parts of lines, like the nodes in a road
     // lines are unclosed ways, and areas are closed ways "geometry": [